cswclui/katacoda-scenarios-1/msdb-001/step02.md

 `:38`{{execute}}

 `Lines 29 - 34` is where the actual work is done to deliver the fortune to the caller of the API.
-Notice when an HTPP request is made at the `/` entry point to the API the webserver code calls `getRandomFortune()` and returns the retrieved fortune as a string to the `response` the correlates to the `request`.
+Notice when an HTTP request is made at the `/` entry point to the API the webserver code calls `getRandomFortune()` and returns the retrieved `fortune` in JSON format as a`response` to the `request`.

 The implementation is simple but it's effective.
 The microservice does one thing and one thing only.
-And, it uses data that is confined to the microservice.
+And, it uses data that's confined to the contextual boundary of the microservice.

 Press the ESC key: `^ESC`{{execute ctrl-seq}}